-No single measure is able to identify all substance abusers.
+No single measure is able to identify all individuals who have substance use disorders.

-Also, no paper and pencil instrument is 100% accurate in identifying substance abusers.
-Invariably, some individuals who are not substance abusers will be identified as abusers, and some abusers will be missed.
-For instance, the SASSI-3 for adults has a demonstrated overall accuracy rate of 94%, with a 6% chance that the SASSI could mistakenly identify someone as having a high probability of having a substance use problem when they don’t and also a 6% chance that the SASSI-3 could potentially miss someone.
+Also, no psychological screening instrument is 100% accurate in identifying those with substance use disorders.
+Invariably, some individuals who do not have a substance use disorder will test positive with high probability results, and some individuals who do have a substance use disorder will be missed.
+For instance, the SASSI-3 for adults has a demonstrated overall accuracy rate of 94%, with a 6% chance that the SASSI could mistakenly identify someone as having a high probability of having a substance use disorder when they don’t and also a 6% chance that the SASSI-3 could potentially miss someone.

 SASSI for those in Recovery

-Some people whose substance abuse is in remission and who do not need help in maintaining sobriety will often show as high probability of having a Substance Use Disorder.
-The client would be better served by completing a questionnaire that assesses the client’s stability and level of vulnerability to relapse.
-The SASSI Institute is currently developing an instrument for this purpose, the Quality of Recovery Index (QRI).
-Please contact us if you’re interested in participating in research data collection using the provisional version.
+Some people whose substance use disorder is in remission and who do not need help in maintaining sobriety will screen as high probability of having a Substance Use Disorder.
+The client would be better served by completing a questionnaire that assesses the client’s progress in recovery and level of vulnerability to relapse.

 The assessment and treatment-referral that is conducted subsequent to the screening is crucial in determining the ethical propriety of mandated substance abuse screening, assessment and treatment.
 Does the assessment constitute an unnecessary burden on applicants?
-Does it constitute an unnecessary burden on substance abusers that are in remission?
-Does it provide some benefit to substance abusers that are in remission?
+Does it constitute an unnecessary burden on those with substance use disorders that are in remission?
+Does it provide some benefit to individuals who have substance use disorders that are in remission?
 Is it free from conflicts of interest such as the assessment agent also serving as the treatment provider?
 Does it conform to state of the art standards?

 It is also important to recognize that two programs appearing to be identical on paper can differ significantly in their impact.
 In one, applicants may be treated respectfully, be informed of the purpose of each step in the process, and referrals for further assessment and treatment conducted in such a way as to value the person and protect their dignity.
 In another program, the clients may not be treated with adequate respect, and referrals may be made in a critical rather than supportive fashion.
 These issues and others pertaining to the assessment, referral and treatment process are beyond the control of The SASSI Institute.

-The SASSI Institute is pleased to provide information and/or assistance to human service providers, including public assistance agencies, to develop an assessment program that will further a shared mission of identification and treatment of substance abuse.
+The SASSI Institute is pleased to provide information and/or assistance to human service providers, including public assistance agencies, to develop an assessment program that will further a shared mission of identification and treatment of substance use disorders.